gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/using-the-single-git-integration-wizard-gij-cloud.md

 ### Step 3

-Setup the integration depending on which type of git clone URL that you are using.
+Set up the integration depending on the type of git clone URL you are using.
 Enter the git clone URL into the **Host URL** field.
-The login form automatically adjusts to the type of the URL provided.
+The login form automatically adjusts to the type of URL provided.

 &nbsp;

-#### 3a\.
-HTTPS authentication
+#### 3a.
+HTTPS Authentication

 ![](/wp-content/uploads/gij-gitcloud-managed-ui-single-repo-add-new-http-2025.png)

-Provide login credentials as required then click **Add integration** to complete this setup.
+Provide login credentials as required, then click **Add integration** to complete this setup.

 <div class="bbb-callout bbb--tip">
     <div class="irow">